buhowski/react-typescript/public/text-data/vision/VisionEN.md

 - MVP Development — creating a minimally viable magazine with initial content and functionality
 - Launch and Scaling — analysis of results, improvement, promotion, and attracting larger investments

-## Summary
+## Conclusion

-This is a complex, multifunctional, and multi-stage project that is challenging but entirely realistic.
-I chose the magazine as the foundation for development — a powerful tool for mass communication and influence.
+Overall, my vision is focused on large-scale development — creating a place separate from the state with its own independent ecosystem, which unites different areas of activity: from innovative technologies to creative thinking.

 In the Ukrainian (and not only) media market, there are clear gaps: a lack of publications that are simultaneously popular, independent, high-quality, or close to the younger generation.
 Therefore, I am confident: occupying a niche as a leading new-generation media (at least an entertainment magazine) is not a problem.

-### In a Nutshell

-- The Magazine — the company's face.
-A popular magazine — the voice of the majority.
-A mega-popular magazine — sets the direction of development, rather than adjusting to prohibitions or restrictions (a strategy exists)
-- Production of high-quality films and games — a source of profit (scenarios exist)
-- Profits are reinvested into our own IT technologies — even greater profit (ideas exist)
-- Victory!
-- Risks: In the worst-case scenario, the result will only be a popular magazine with the ability to earn from advertising, a donation system for investment, and the production of film and gaming content for sale to other companies.
-At the same time, the foundation is preserved, and development is possible even under critical conditions

-## Conclusion

-Overall, my vision is focused on large-scale development — creating a place separate from the state with its own independent ecosystem, which unites different areas of activity: from innovative technologies to creative thinking.

 And if we gather all the best in one place and organize a professional team of critically-thinking idealists and enthusiasts, an evolutionary leap will happen by itself.